idlewan/vertigo-tabs/README.md

 - Scroll to have new tab into view when opening new tabs

 ## To Not Do (yet)
-- Middle click on a tab to close it.
-I couldn't find how to fire/listen to middle click events on a web page on my current system, please open an issue/pull request if you have some patch or standalone test case working.
 - Hide the original horizontal tab bar by default.
 Waiting on [bugzilla#1332447](https://bugzilla.mozilla.org/show_bug.cgi?id=1332447).
   Current workaround: add `#TabsToolbar {visibility: collapse;}` to